Before we begin. A disclaimer.

 This is me now writting this.

 I have decided to take the rest of the month off.
-To reflect on the past two years and come up for a plan for 2020.
+To reflect on the past two years and come up for a plan next year.

-Went from $50 MRR to $200 MRR, shut down Telemonetize, abandoned GitGardener, made Epilepsy Blocker free and went down to $100 MRR.
+Went from $50/month to $200/month, shut down Telemonetize, abandoned GitGardener, made Epilepsy Blocker free and went down to $100/month.

 Two years in, I still haven't gotten a paycheck from a company.